 This is an ideal time of year to sow a pretty meadow!
 Lots of specially selected meadow seed packs are available, or you can select your own seed packs of different wildflowers and create your own individual mix.
 As well as being delightfully pretty, meadows are also extremely beneficial to bees, insects and wildlife, even a small area of meadow creates a wonderfully relaxing and rather charming area of the garden.
 There is also a lot less mowing involved with managing a meadow, compared to managing a traditional lawn!

 Ventilate greenhouses, and use blinds or apply shade paint on greenhouses, to prevent your plants from being scorched by the sun.

-In the greenhouse: sow tomatoes, cucumbers, melon, courgette, celeriac, celery, peppers, cucumbers, onions, radish, and globe artichokes.
+In the greenhouse: sow tomatoes, cucumbers, melons, courgettes, celeriac, celery, peppers, onions, radish, and globe artichokes.
 If you haven’t already, hang up yellow sticky traps in your greenhouse – they are very effective at controlling aphids, thrips, whitefly, and other greenhouse pests.
 Other traps are available on brown sticky paper but these are not nearly as effective, as it’s the yellow colour that attracts the pests.